Ivanclj/Smile/README.md

 ```
 ├── README.md                         <- You are here

-├── config                            <- Directory for yaml configuration files for feature generation, model training, scoring, etc.
+├── config                            <- Directory for yaml configuration files for feature generation, model training, evaluation, etc.
 │   ├── logging/                      <- Configuration files for python loggers
 │
-├── data                              <- Folder that contains data used or generated.
-Only the sample/ and database/ subdirectories are tracked by git.
+├── data                              <- Folder that contains data used or generated as well as databases for the app
-│   ├── sample/                       <- External data used for code development and testing, will be synced with git
-│   ├── database/                     <- Database with initial customers used for app, will be synced with git
-│
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
+Also contains all docs for different functions of the app
 │
 ├── models                            <- Trained model objects (TMOs), model predictions, and model evaluations.
 │